webrcade/webrcade-docs/docs/feeds/format.md

 }
 ```

-The following image depicts the highlighted feed object properties from the feed above displayed in the webЯcade front-end (Feeds view).
+The following image depicts the highlighted feed object properties from the feed above displayed in the webЯcade player (Feeds view).
 The title, long title, description, thumbnail, and background images of the feed object are shown below.

 ![](../assets/images/feed/format/feeds.png){: style="padding:5px 15px;" class="center zoomD"}